-Department analysis shows that streams and rivers whose specific conductivity (a measure of the dissolved salts in water) is below 200 μ S/cm will likely have higher-than-expected Beck's Biotic Index (v3) scores and, conversely, those above 200 μ S/cm will likely have lower-than-expected Beck's Biotic Index (v3) scores.
-If the naturally occurring specific conductance of a waterbody is less than or greater than 200 μ S/cm, consideration may be given to the applicable Beck's Biotic Index (v3) threshold, subject to department review and approval.
-The department will require data and analysis indicating the specific conductivity is naturally occurring and the extent of the reach in question.
+Department analysis5 shows that streams and rivers whose specific conductivity (a measure of the dissolved salts in water) is below 200 μ S/cm will likely have higher-than-expected Beck's Biotic Index (v3) scores and, conversely, those whose specific conductivity is above 200 μ S/cm will likely have lower-than-expected Beck's Biotic Index (v3) scores.
+If the natural background specific conductance of a waterbody is less than or greater than 200 μ S/cm, consideration may be given to the applicable Beck's Biotic Index (v3) threshold, subject to department review and approval.
+The department will require data and analysis indicating the specific conductivity is natural and the extent of the affected reach in question.
 Permittees and others are advised to consider any current guidance developed by the department.
-Updated translator thresholds applied to the reach must be approved by the department and documented by the department's Water Quality Standards & Modeling Section.
+Site-specific Becks Biotic Index (v3) thresholds developed for a waterbody reach must be approved by the department and submitted to EPA for review and approval.